yeah1tnt/phase-5-project/README.md

 14 - After defeating a monster.
 The character will gain exp.
 This exp will be added to the character.exp and a logic to level them up should be in place.
 Added new dungeon when all level in a dungeon is gone.
-When character reach a certain xp, level up screen will pop up to choose 3 stats to level up.
+When character reach a certain xp, level up screen will pop up to choose 2 stats to level up.

+15 - Adding Situation table, with 4 different choices.
+Situation probably can't be seeded randomly, so will make some custom one that aren't too complicated.
+Each dungeon will have situation based on their location.

 </details>